aurreum/docs/_sources/obs/obs.md

 ### Before you begin

-Before you back up and restore OBS, check whether any storage pools have been created and authorized.
+Before you back up and restore object storage, check whether any storage pools have been created and authorized.

 1. From the menu, click **Storage** > **Storage pool**.
 The **Storage pool** page appears.
 2. Check whether the display area has any storage pools.
 If no, create a storage pool and authorize it for the current user.
 For details, see [Add a storage pool](../manager/manager.md#add-a-storage-pool) in Aurreum Data Protection Suite Administrator's Guide.